BenjaminDoran/motif-paper/sections/paper-methodology.md

          get SkinnyDip hyperinterval from subsequent dimension return hyperintervals
 ```
-We recursively run UniDip on each dimension, and in the event that we find clusters we check the other dimensions to find intersections.
-In 2 dimensions our intersections or "hyperintervals" will be squares, in 3 they will be cubes.
-Maurus and Plant included in their paper a method to extract more useful projections of the data[@maurus_skinny-dip:_2016], but it is beyond the scope of this project.
-Indeed this multi-variate layer of SkinnyDip may even be beyond the scope of this project.
+We recursively run UniDip on each dimension, and, in the event that we find clusters, we check the subsequent dimensions to determine intersections.
+In 2 dimensions our intersections or "hyperintervals" will be squares, in 3 dimensions they will be cubes.
+Maurus and Plant included in their paper a method to extract more useful projections of the data [@maurus_skinny-dip:_2016], but it is beyond the scope of this project.
+Indeed this multi-variate layer of SkinnyDip is beyond the scope of this project.
 While motif discovery starts with data in the form of many 1000bp long genomic sequences, our aim is to measure the level of nucleotide conservation, a potentially univariate metric.
 We have seen already representations such as frequency and information content measure conservation, distilling those representations down to a single metric or score will allow us to isolate motifs with the univariate UniDip algorithm.

 ### Implementing the Basic UniDip Algorithm